From bartending to blogging, here are some of the best travel jobs to make money while travelling the world!

 If you’re into graphic design, web development, photography, videography, writing, SEO, marketing or just about anything else you can think of, chances are you can hire your skills out from anywhere in the world.
 Can you speak two languages?
 Work as a translator.

-For example, Jazza works as a freelance travel writer for major media publications, in addition to writing on this blog.
+For example, Jazza worked as a freelance travel writer for major media publications, in addition to writing on this blog.
 So what this means is we travel around the world, then sell our stories to outlets.

 The same thing can be done with video and photography.
 For another example we have an assistant who works for us while she travels.
 Same with our web developer.